xy-241/CS-Notes/content/Networking Concepts/Multicast.md

 > - Requires multicast-aware infrastructure throughout the path
 > - Security and traffic management concerns for ISPs
 > - Complex to implement and troubleshoot

+## Reliable Multicast
+---
+- Multicast is one-to-many, so using stateful [[TCP]] would force the sender to maintain per-receiver state (ACKs, congestion windows, retrans timers), which doesn’t scale.
+Even though [[Network Router|routers]] duplicate traffic in a tree, they don’t track transport-layer state, so retransmissions would explode if many receivers miss the same packet.
+TCP also doesn’t support multicast semantics at all (it’s strictly 1-to-1).
+UDP avoids all that overhead, and reliability is added in user space using  NORM (sequence numbers, NACKs, and sometimes FEC).
+Conceptually similar to how [[QUIC]] builds reliability on top of UDP, but QUIC itself is not multicast.

+### NORM
+- NORM (NACK-Oriented Reliable Multicast) builds reliability over UDP multicast using NACKs for missing packets.
+FEC adds extra parity so receivers can self-heal without asking the sender.
+Together, they avoid both ACK flooding and NACK storms, scaling to huge fan-out groups efficiently.
+- You can read up on the [RFC here](https://datatracker.ietf.org/doc/html/rfc5740)

 ## Fundamental Concepts
 ---